Chalarangelo/30-seconds-of-code/content/snippets/js/s/typecheck-array.md

 dateModified: 2022-11-06
 ---

-To determine if a JavaScript object is an array, you can either use `Array.isArray()` or the `instanceof` operator.
-While both methods work for arrays created either using the array literal syntax or the `Array` constructor, there's a key difference. `Array.isArray()` is more reliable, as it works with cross-realm-objects, such as those created in an `iframe`.
+To determine if an object is an array, you can either use `Array.isArray()` or the `instanceof` operator.
+While both methods work for arrays created either using the array literal syntax or the `Array` constructor, there's a key difference. `Array.isArray()` is **more reliable**, as it works with cross-realm-objects, such as those created in an `iframe`.

 ```js
 let iframeEl = document.createElement('iframe');